AdobeDocs/marketo.es-ES/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a36.png)

-1. Haga clic en el icono de engranaje.
+1. Haga clic en el icono del engranaje.

    ![](assets/image2014-9-18-13-3a37-3a39.png)